 Since there is no available tribe-wise secondary data, this study relies on primary data collected from major tribal communities, specifically the Lambadi, Koya, Gond, Kolam, and Chenchu.
 These communities were purposefully selected due to their numerical dominance and clash between Lambadis and other Adivasi tribes.
 Four districts were chosen for the study: Adilabad (home to Gond and Kolam), Mulugu (Koya), Mahabubabad (Lambadi), and Nagarkurnool (Chenchu), as these areas have a moderate population of the respective tribes.
 For each tribe, two villages/hamlets were randomly selected, and from each, 40 households were included for data collection.
 In total, 10 villages were chosen for the field study, resulting in data collection from 400 households overall.
 A structured household schedule was utilized to gather the data, supplemented by focus group discussions (FGD) and interviews.
 Further, the study also collected the KII (Key Informant Interviews) of ITDA officials.
 The fieldwork was conducted between March 2023 and July 2023.
 The analysis was conducted using simple percentage calculations to highlight disparities between communities.
 For the qualitative data gathered through interviews, thematic analysis was used to interpret and organize the responses into meaningful categories.

-Ethical Considerations: To protect the privacy of participants, all names used in this study are pseudonyms.
-Respondents were assured that their identities would remain confidential, and no personally identifiable information has been disclosed.

-4. CONCEPTUAL FRAMEWORK
+6. THEORETICAL FRAMEWORK

 The conceptual framework of this study is rooted in the theory of Social Exclusion and Affirmative Action.
 Social exclusion highlights how systemic barriers restrict marginalized groups from accessing opportunities, thereby reinforcing socio-economic disparities.
 Tribal communities in Telangana face exclusion due to factors such as geographic isolation, lack of awareness, and socio-political dynamics.
 Affirmative action, such as reservations in education and employment, is intended to counteract these barriers.
 However, the uneven distribution of benefits among tribal groups, as observed in this study, is influenced by factors like literacy levels, geographic accessibility, and socio-political participation.
 This framework emphasizes the need to examine how social, cultural, and economic factors interact to shape access to resources among tribal groups.
 It provides a lens to understand disparities and identify pathways for equitable development.
 Further, this study adopts the concept of cumulative effect to understand the layered effect of disparities among tribal communities.
 The cumulative effect refers to how disadvantages or advantages in multiple aspects.
 For instance, lack of access to education can limit employment opportunities, resulting in lower income, and social mobility.
 The cumulative effect provides a lens to examine disparities’ immediate consequences and long-term outcomes, as the Cumulative Disadvantage Theory suggests.

-5. FINDINGS
+7. RESULTS AND DISCUSSIONS

-5.1 Reservation in Education: Disparities and Barriers
+Reservation in Education: Disparities and Barriers

 Disparities in Educational Status: The educational attainment levels across these five tribal communities reveal distinct patterns (Table 1).
 The Koya tribe exhibits the highest levels of education, with notable representation at the secondary (15.3%), higher secondary (17.1%), and graduation (13.6%) levels, and even 1% in postgraduate studies, followed by the Lambadi community.
 On the other end, the Gond and Chenchu tribes have the highest illiteracy rates at 36.6% and 36.3%, respectively, indicating educational challenges within these communities.
 The Chenchu tribe has a large proportion (29.6%) of people who have only completed primary education.
 Additionally, the Kolam tribe shows moderate representation across educational categories but is lower in higher education.
 The Kolam, Gond, and Chenchu communities have notably fewer graduates and no representation at the postgraduate level, emphasizing a substantial gap in higher education within these groups.